AJ23233/Generate_Documents/README.md

 1. Does not handle missing data as it focuses only on document creation
 2. requires windows operating system
-3. User needs to create his own template
+3. User needs to create his customized template